Ray Lawless (rugby league, born 1909): Early life

-Lawless was born on May 28, 1909 in Auckland.
+Lawless was born on 28 May 1909 in Auckland.
 His parents were Marion Kate Lawless (nee Burchell), though she was more commonly known as Catherine, and Charles Cecil Lawless.
 Ray had 8 brothers and sisters.
 The family lived on Dryden Street in Grey Lynn.

 Playing career

 Richmond Rovers

 Lawless was playing second row for the Richmond senior B team in 1929 and 1930.
 His family house backed on to Grey Lynn Park in Grey Lynn which was the home of the Richmond Rovers club.
-The senior B competition received some publicity in the Auckland newspapers and in the Auckland Star following a game in May, 1930 it was said that “Ragge and Lawless played splendidly for Richmond.
+The senior B competition received some publicity in the Auckland newspapers and in the Auckland Star following a game in May 1930 it was said that “Ragge and Lawless played splendidly for Richmond.
 This pair will develop into good forwards”.

+In round 11 on 6 July of the 1929 season he made his senior debut in a loss to Ponsonby.

 After a July match he was said to be “a tireless worker”.
-On September 20 he played for Otahuhu against Marist Old Boys in a benefit match at Sturges Park for W. McManus who had been ill for a long time in hospital.
+On 20 September he played for Otahuhu against Marist Old Boys in a benefit match at Sturges Park for W. McManus who had been ill for a long time in hospital.
 The Auckland Star reported “the best forwards on the ground were Lawless and Simpson.
 This pair is fit for any senior team”.
 While the New Zealand Herald wrote that “Lawless was perhaps the best forward on the ground.
 The Richmond representative should easily gain a place in senior football next season”.

-He made his debut for the Richmond senior side on May 2, 1931 in a match at Carlaw Park against Marist Old Boys.
-His first try in the senior A grade came in round 2 against City Rovers in a 28-15 win.
+He made his 1931 debut for the Richmond senior side on 2 May 1931 in a match at Carlaw Park against Marist Old Boys.
+His first try in the senior A grade came in round 2 against City Rovers in a 28–15 win.
 It was said to be a “sheer delight to witness the fine play of Lawless and Ritchie, forwards of exceptional calibre” and that he “stood out as the best forward on the ground.
 Similar comments were made regularly throughout his career.
-During a match against Ellerslie-Otahuhu on May 23 it was later reported that “Lawless, the Richmond rugby league forward who has been outstanding this season, received a nasty kick in the face… and may be laid aside for several weeks”.
+During a match against Ellerslie-Otahuhu on 23 May it was later reported that “Lawless, the Richmond rugby league forward who has been outstanding this season, received a nasty kick in the face… and may be laid aside for several weeks”.
 He was in superb form throughout his debut season and when the North Island team was named to play the South Island he was said to be unlucky to miss selection.
 In October he was selected to play for an Auckland Colts side to take on the touring Eastern Suburbs side however he was unavailable to play as the match was on a midweek afternoon.
 He finished the season having played 15 matches for Richmond, scoring 2 tries.